arcmantle/weave/packages/core/chronicle/DOCS-PROGRESS.md

 - [x] All examples runnable and practical
 - [x] Cross-references between guides complete (via "Next Steps")

-**Status: Core Documentation Complete! 🎉**
+**Status: Phase 5 Complete! 🎉**

-The essential documentation is now complete and ready for use.
-Remaining phases are optional enhancements.
+All core documentation, comprehensive examples, and visual enhancements are now complete.
+The documentation is production-ready!

 ---